 Strategy and policy

 Through its ownership of the bond funds, the portfolio indirectly holds a mix of bonds.
 Half the portfolio is invested indirectly in a mix of bonds—corporate, U.S. government and agency, mortgage-backed, and international dollar-denominated—that represents a wide spectrum of investment-grade, taxable fixed income securities in the United States with maturities longer than 1 year.
-The other half of the portfolio is split between investment-grade inflation-indexed bonds issued by the United States Treasury (and in some cases corporations) having maturities that range from 7 to 20 years, funding agreements issued by insurance companies, and high-quality, short-term money market instruments having maturities of 90 days or less.
+The other half of the portfolio is split between short-term investment-grade inflation-protected public obligations of the United States Treasury having maturities that range from 0 to 5 years, funding agreements issued by insurance companies, and high-quality, short-term money market instruments having a dollar-weighted average maturity of 60 days or less and a dollar-weighted average life of 120 days or less.

 The portfolio invests in three Vanguard funds.
 Each underlying fund follows its own investment policies.